Flag of the European Union EU Clinical Trials Register Help

 Reporting group description

-Subjects received IV infusion of placebo (matched to olipudase alfa) once every 2 weeks during the 52 weeks of PAP.
-Subjects who completed PAP entered in ETP and crossed over to olipudase alfa with a target maintenance dose of 3 mg/kg after dose escalation.
+Subjects received IV infusion of placebo (matched to olipudase alfa) once every 2 weeks up to Week 52.
+Subjects who completed PAP entered in ETP and crossed over to olipudase alfa with a target maintenance dose of 3 mg/kg after dose escalation which was administered IV once every 2 weeks up to Year 5.

 Reporting group title